-After the desktop client is distributed to corporate machines, users are protected by ETP.
-An end user can access the ETP client on their machine.
+After the desktop client is distributed to corporate machines, users are protected by SIA.
+An end user can access the ETP Client on their machine.
 This example of the ETP Client shows how the client appears when end users access it as an application.

 Depending on the connection, end users see one of these statuses:

 Your device is protected.
 Indicates that DNS requests are monitored and protected as a result of the SIA policy settings.
 The end user's machine may be on or off the corporate network.
 However, if the end user's machine is off the corporate network, the Off Network ETP Clients policy applies.

 If the full web proxy setting is enabled, this status also means that web traffic is protected by ETP Client.
 In this case, you or an administrator configured ETP Client as the local web proxy on the end user’s machine or you enabled transparent traffic interception.
 If transparent traffic interception is enabled, the status indicates that transparent mode is active.
 Whether ETP Client acts as a local web proxy or a transparent proxy, ETP Client forwards traffic to SIA Proxy for malware scanning.
 For more information, see ETP Client for web traffic.

 Depending on your configuration, ETP Client may show what type of traffic is protected by the client.
 If your enterprise includes a local proxy or a local DNS server, the client may also specify what type of traffic is protected by the local network.
 In addition to the “Your device is protected” status, one of these statuses appear:

 DNS traffic is protected by ETP Client.
 Web traffic is protected by local network.
 Indicates that ETP Client forwards DNS traffic to SIA.
 It also forwards web traffic to the enterprise (on-premises) proxy.
 ETP Client detected that the on-premises proxy is chained to SIA Proxy.
 In this scenario, SIA Proxy and the forward proxy setting is enabled in a policy.
 For more information, see ETP Client for web traffic.